World Junior Lacrosse Championship

-The IIJL World Junior Lacrosse Championship is an annual international box lacrosse tournament for players aged 20 and under.
+The IIJL World Junior Lacrosse Championship (WJLC) is an annual independent international box lacrosse championship for players aged 21 and under.

 History

 The first formal Junior competition was held in 2015 in Six Nations, ON.
 Originally, the Junior tournament was to be held in conjunction with the World Indoor Lacrosse Championship in Buffalo, NY.
-However, when Buffalo was removed from the 2015 WILC as one of two host locations - all games moved to Syracuse/Onondaga Nation, the Junior tournament was removed.
-With flights planned, the Junior Tournament was moved to Six Nations, ON and named the 2015 U19 World Lacrosse Challenge and featured 12 teams, including regional squads from Canada and Iroquois.
+However, when Buffalo was removed from the 2015 WILC as one of two host locations – all games moved to Syracuse/Onondaga Nation, the Junior tournament was removed.
+With international team flights planned, the Junior Tournament was moved to Six Nations, ON and named the 2015 U-19 World Lacrosse Challenge and featured 12 teams, including regional squads from Canada and Iroquois.
 Junior national teams from Czech Republic, Israel, and the United States along with German club Deutschland Adler rounded out the field.
-Canada West won the gold medal game while Iroquois West captured the bronze medal.
+Canada West won the gold medal game defeating Canada CLax Junior All-Stars, while Iroquois West captured the bronze medal.

 International Indoor Junior Lacrosse purchased the rights to the tournament in 2016 and it was rebranded to its current name the IIJL World Junior Lacrosse Championship.
 Eight teams would compete in the second edition which was again held at Iroquois Lacrosse Arena.
 Czech Republic and United States returned along with newcomer Ireland.
-Iroquois West would defeat the Junior CLax All Stars 9-8 in the gold medal game while Iroquois Grand River took bronze on their home floor.
+Iroquois West would defeat the Canada CLax Junior All-Stars 9–8 in the gold medal game while Iroquois Grand River took bronze on their home floor.

 After a one-year hiatus the tournament return in 2018 and take place in Saskatoon at SaskTel Centre.
 For the first time in the championship's history each country would be represented by individual teams.
 Three teams took part (Canada, Iroquois, United States) in the four-day event with Canada winning its second gold medal.